wpengine/hwptoolkit/examples/next/custom-sitemap-apollo/README.md

 ## Overview

-This example demonstrates how to generate a custom sitemap in the headless WordPress application using Next.js framework.
+This example demonstrates how to generate a custom sitemap in a headless WordPress application using the Next.js framework.
 The example app fetches data from WordPress using Apollo Client and WPGraphQL.
-As WPGraphQL doesn't support sitemaps natively, we are extending it with a custom plugin, which is included in this example as well.
-This plugin exposes new fields to fetch sitemap index, with the identical data that's been rendered on native WordPress sitemap.
+Since WPGraphQL doesn't support sitemaps natively, we are extending it with a custom plugin, which is included in this example as well.
+This plugin exposes new fields to fetch the sitemap index, with data identical to what's rendered on the native WordPress sitemap.
 Another field exposed by this plugin allows you to request sitemap subpages by specifying the types and pages.
-Plugin also adds featured image data, enabling you to create [Image Sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps).
+The plugin also adds featured image data, enabling you to create [Image Sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps).

-The example includes wp-env setup, which will allow you to build and start this example in no time.
-With this wp-env setup you don't need to have a separate WordPress instance or demo data to inspect the example.
+The example includes a wp-env setup, which will allow you to build and start this example quickly.
+With this wp-env setup, you don't need to have a separate WordPress instance or demo data to inspect the example.

 ## Features

-1. Fetching sitemap data with API allows maximum customizability
+1. Fetching sitemap data with the API allows maximum customizability
-2. Custom plugin to extend WPGraphQL with sitemap feature
+2. Custom plugin to extend WPGraphQL with the sitemap feature
-3. Plugin uses native WordPress sitemap hooks and methods for the security and performance
+3. Plugin uses native WordPress sitemap hooks and methods for security and performance
-4. An identical WordPress sitemap structure on the headless setup
+4. An identical WordPress sitemap structure in the headless setup
 5. [Image Sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/image-sitemaps) implementation
 6. Configured WordPress instance with demo data and required plugins, using wp-env
 7. Sitemaps for custom post and taxonomy types
-8. Permanent redirect `/sitemap` requests to `/sitemap.xml`, in the `next.config.mjs`
+8. Permanent redirect of `/sitemap` requests to `/sitemap.xml`, in the `next.config.mjs`

 ## Screenshots

-After following the installation steps you should have the example sitemap pages as shown the screenshots below:
+After following the installation steps, you should have the example sitemap pages as shown in the screenshots below:

 |                                                                              |                                                                                      |
 | :--------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |